MicrosoftDocs/customer-insights/ci-docs/compute-migrate-infrastructure.md

 ---
-title: Recreate the private links for the upgrade of the new compute infrastructure
+title: Recreate your private links for the upgrade to the new compute infrastructure
 description: Learn how to update the private links for the upgrade of the compute infrastructure ms.date: 7/25/2023 ms.reviewer: mhart